Faizanfaiz/Nasa2025/README.md

 # COSMOS

-this is a nasa space apps "Embeggden your eyes" challenge submission.
+this is a nasa space apps "Embiggen your eyes" challenge submission.

 ## how to run